dropbox/SwiftyDropbox/README.md

             case .pathWrite(let writeError):
                 print("WriteError: \(writeError)")
-                // you can handle each `WriteError` case like the `DeleteError` cases above case .other:
+                // you can handle each `WriteError` case like the `DeleteError` cases above case .tooManyWriteOperations:
+                print("Another write operation occurring at the same time prevented this from succeeding.") case .tooManyFiles:
+                print("There are too many files to delete.") case .other:
                 print("Unknown")
             }